Indications

 - Refractory hyperkalemia

-- Serum digoxin concentration over 15 ng/mL at any time or above 10 ng/mL 6 hours post-ingestion
+- Serum digoxin concentration greater than 15 ng/mL at any time or above 10 ng/mL 6 hours post-ingestion

 - Acute ingestion of 10 mg in adults